ga-curriculum/java-methods-and-scope-lab/setup/README.md

 ## Running the tests

 This lab includes a set of tests to help you verify your work.
-To run the tests, right-click on the `src/test/java` directory and select `Run 'All Tests'`.
+To run the tests, right-click on the <code class="filepath">src/test/java</code> directory and select **Run 'All Tests'**.